Spine Center at MemorialCare Long Beach Medical Center

 - X-stop procedure

-The Spine Health Center is supported by an integrated group of specialists that provide surgical solutions for patients suffering from orthopedic issues, spine injuries and spine disorders.
+Our Spine Center is supported by an integrated group of specialists that provide surgical solutions for patients suffering from orthopedic issues, spine injuries and spine disorders.
 Learn more about our care team.

 Emphasizing Patient and Family Education Pre-operatively

-The Spine Health Center with its dedicated unit, features private patient rooms, emphasizes patient and family education pre-operatively.
+Our Spine Center with its dedicated unit, features private patient rooms, emphasizes patient and family education pre-operatively.
 Learn more about the role of pre-operative education.

 Technology is Changing Spine Surgery